 Sheet and torch-on membrane

 This system of waterproofing is highly effective as it uses a high-heat binding procedure which helps solidify the substance to the ground.
-Professionals like us at Titan Waterproofing have over 40 years of experience with this model.
+Professionals like us at Titan Waterproofing have over 40 years of experience in using torch on membrane waterproofing.

 It is a mixture of polymers and bitumen that are heated onto surfaces, creating a durable and robust layer of protection.
 It is excellent in cold weather and has a high-tensile strength.